openaq/ambassadors.openaq.org/src/content/miniCards/card-3.md

 ---
 title: "A Vibrant Community"
-text1: "The program’s success is in its "
-text2: "amazing ambassadors"
 image: "@assets/images/svgs/community.svg"
 ---

-.
-Graduates from across more than 20 low- and middle-income nations learn and grow together during their time in the program and as alumni.
+The program’s success is in its **amazing ambassadors**.
+Participants from low- and middle-income nations learn and grow together during their time in the program and as alumni.